hiperium/city-sectors/README.md

 The Tracing Agent monitors our application’s behavior to see what classes, methods, and resources are being accessed dynamically.
 Then, it outputs configuration files that describe this dynamic behavior.
 These config files can be provided to the native-image utility when building a native image.
-First, execute the following command starts the application with the Tracing Agent enabled:
+First, execute the following command from the `functions` directory to start the application with the Tracing Agent:

 ```bash
 ./mvnw clean process-classes        \